2025 Citroen e-C4 Review

 Nicola Says

 “I really like the e-C4.
 It's kind of weird and quirky, yet sensible, which is quite hard to achieve.
-But Citroen has managed it, and I really like the look of the e-C4 when I was out filming with it, so I reckon it'll be popular if the prices are right! ”
+But Citroen has managed it, and I really liked the look of the e-C4 when I was out filming with it.
+If they can get those monthly prices down, I reckon it'll sell really well! ”

 Ginny Buckley